digitalinnovationone/dio-lab-open-source/README.md

 # Open Source Project

 Heyo communit.
 My name is Felipe, I'm study Eletrical Engineering and enjoy programming.
-For now, I just practice, but I'm open to work.
+I practice for a future work.

 * ## Learn some languages, turns a hobbie: